How to Know If Your Child Needs a Reading Intervention

 Without getting into the details of her particular situation, I will say that she is not alone.

-Many of the students I tutored over the last ten years I found to be two, three, or four reading levels below the targets for their grade level.
-Often, all it takes is one year for a student to miss some integral pieces in the reading comprehension skillset, and he or she begins to fall further and further behind.
+Many of the students I tutored over the last ten years I found to be far below the reading targets for their grade level.
+Often, all it takes is one year for a student to miss some integral pieces in the reading comprehension skillset, and then they begin to fall further and further behind.

 How does this happen?
 How should parents stay on top of this kind of thing when there is so much to know and do?
 How do you know if your child needs a reading intervention?
 When should you push the panic button?

-There's no hard and fast answer for every child, but here are a few elements to keep in mind:
+There's no hard and fast answer for every child, but here are two elements to keep in mind:

 Always have a sense of how your child reads.
 If you notice huge pushback or feel like something isn't right, talk to your child's teacher.